 Renshi Mitchell currently runs our Lil’ Dragons Karate program, teaching all five weekly classes; additionally, she teaches two youth and one adult karate class per week at Mountain Stream Budo.

-Sensei Noah Mitchell and Sensei Ken Manse began studying karate at the Sankaku Kyokai karate organization in 1983.
-Sensei Carol Mitchell began herkarate training in 1977, and returned to the organization in 1995 following a 9-year hiatus.
-The Mitchells began their kobudo training in the 1990s, around the same time that Sensei Manse began studying jujitsu.
-The Mitchells subsequently joined Sensei Manse in jujitsu shortly thereafter.
+Kyoshi Noah Mitchell and Renshi Ken Manse began studying karate at the Sankaku Kyokai karate organization in 1983.
+Renshi Carol Mitchell began herkarate training in 1977, and returned to the organization in 1995 following a 9-year hiatus.
+The Mitchells began their kobudo training in the 1990s, around the same time that Manse Sensei began studying jujitsu.
+The Mitchells subsequently joined Manse Sensei in jujitsu shortly thereafter.